STUDENT ACHIEVEMENT SERVICES

 Students who have another language spoken in their home are given the state English language proficiency placement screener, to determine their level of English proficiency.
 In addition to the test, other measures used to determine if a student would benefit from additional support in learning English include classroom observations, tests and schoolwork.

-How does ELS support the needs of an English language learner?
+How does ELS support the needs of a multilingual learner?

-Can an English language learner participate in other programs?
+Can a multilingual learner participate in other programs?

 When a student demonstrates proficiency on the State language assessment as well as in grade level content, the student will be considered English proficient.
 The student’s progress in English and the content areas will be monitored for two years to ensure that the student is maintaining English proficiency.
 Following this monitoring period, the student is then formally exited from ELS.
 If the student is found to need support with English skills at any time during the monitoring or exited status, the student can receive ELS again.